Grandfather and me.

 In the morning we two will fetch food for Grandmother.

 The Gumbaynggirr Nation extends along the Pacific coast from the Clarence River in the north, the Nambucca River in the south, and the Great Dividing Range in the west.
 The Gumbaynggirr people share the same language as the Baanbay people located in the uplands to the west, however there are differences in dialects.
 Concerted efforts to revitalise the Gumbaynggirr language began in the 1980s by a group of respected community Elders.
 The language continues to be taught in schools today.

 Storyteller - Michael Jarrett

-Guide for Teachers accompanies My Weekend with Pop a short illustrated bilingual story.
-Teachers and students can read the story in English and listen to it in several NSW Aboriginal languages: Dharawal, Gumbaynggirr, Gamilaraay-Yuwaalaraay, Paakantyi and Wiradjuri
+An online Teacher's Guide accompanies My Weekend with Pop a short illustrated bilingual story.
+Teachers and students can read the story in English and listen to it in several NSW Aboriginal languages: Dharawal, Gumbaynggirr, Gamilaraay, Paakantyi and Wiradjuri.

-The Teachers guide includes learning activities for teachers to embed in their own existing KLA-specific units of work, as a way of including Aboriginal perspectives.
-The activities are designed for Stage 2, and teachers could adjust them for Stage 1 or Stage 3 learners .
-The resource list includes print and multi-media materials that are suitable for teachers of Early Stage 1 through to Stage 6
+The Teacher's guide includes learning activities for teachers to embed in KLA-specific units of work as a way of including Aboriginal perspectives.
+The activities are designed for Stage 2 and can be adjusted for Stage 1 or Stage 3 learners .
+The resource list includes print and multi-media materials that are suitable for teachers of Early Stage 1 through to Stage 6.